schmudde/blog/content/programs/2022-04-25-urls-into-meaningful-names.md

 ### The URL

-A Uniform Resource Locator (URL) is the addresse of a unique resource on the web.
+A URL[^url-uri] is the addresse of a unique resource on the web.
 A URL can be validated using the `.isValid` [method](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).
 It's easy to create a custom function in Clojure.

+[^url-uri]: The URL is technically a URI that includes the network protocol (e.g. HTTP, HTTPS, FTP).
+Thus [a URI is the super-set of the URL](https://danielmiessler.com/study/difference-between-uri-url/).
+To complete the trifecta, a URI is also a super-set of the URN.
+The URN is simply the specific naming scheme for an artifact.
+A book's [ISBN](https://en.wikipedia.org/wiki/ISBN) is a common example of a URN: `978-3-16-148410-0`.
+The URN schema is valuable because it encodes information like the country, publisher, and title.

 ```
 (defn url? [url]